Empirical Software Engineering (ESE)

 Prof. Dr. rer. nat.
 Stefan Wagner

 The Empirical Software Engineering Research Group uses empirical and behavioural research methods to understand real-world software engineering, develop solutions to problems in practice and evaluate these solutions.
-Our main focus areas are software quality (including testing and analysis), requirements engineering, safety and security, agile and continuous software engineering.
+Our main focus areas are software quality (including testing and analysis) and human factors in software engineering, with the main application domains automotive software and AI-based software.

 Software Lab: Program Analysis (SOLA)